New circuit 2020 : The Diamond Circle in Iceland

 You will enjoy here rock towers and tunnels all around you, some are open on both ends so don’t hesitate to walk in!

 Be careful not to get lost though because a lot of formations look the same.
-But as long as you follow the path, there won’t be any problem.
+But as long as you follow the path, you won't get into any problems.

-There are several paths actually, so you’ll have the choice whether you want to stay here for a long time or just for a quick walk.
+There are several paths actually, so you’ll have the choice whether you want to stay here for a long time or just for a short walk.

 Next to Lake Myvatn is a large crater that you don’t want to miss: Hverfjall.